sneakerhax/Arsenal/Cloud/Linode/stackscript_kali_recon.md

 **Service:** StackScript

-## Setting up a Metasploit install StackScript
+## Setting up a Kali recon install StackScript

 1. Navigate to StackScripts in the navigation panel on the left side then choose **Create StackScript**